-- (a) From time to time we may offer and you may request Additional Services, which are not included in your Home Care package; for example allied health services, home maintenance, aids or equipment. - (b) We will provide any Additional Services we agree to provide on a fee for service basis as set out in Annexure A to this Agreement or as otherwise agreed with you. - (c) If we provide food required to make meals or source meals at your request (rather than providing assistance with preparation of meals), we will also be entitled to reimbursement for the costs of the food together with a reasonable charge for any travel and the cost of obtaining the food. - (d) The charges for Additional Services are subject to change and we will notify you in writing of any applicable changes.
+- (a) From time to time, we may offer, and you may request Additional Services, which are not included in your Home Care Package, for example allied health services, home maintenance, aids or equipment. - (b) We will provide any Additional Services we agree to provide on a fee for service basis as set out in Annexure A to this Agreement or as otherwise agreed with you. - (c) If we provide food required to make meals or source meals at your request (rather than providing assistance with preparation of meals), we will also be entitled to reimbursement for the costs of the food together with a reasonable charge for any travel and the cost of obtaining the food.